 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I thank the member for asking that and appreciate his question raising this matter in this House and to the general public.
-We do require more support and want to raise the awareness of this in the public domain, and I am happy to see this matter brought up.
+I thank the member for asking that question and I appreciate him raising this matter in the House and to the general public.
+We do require more support and we do want to raise public awareness, so I am happy to see this matter being brought up.

-(interpretation ends) Mr. Speaker, there are avenues to receive help and I want to encourage anyone out there that if you do have an issue with alcohol or any other substance that there are avenues.
+(interpretation ends) Mr. Speaker, there are avenues to receive help and I want to encourage anyone out there that if you do have an issue with alcohol or with any other substance, there are avenues.
 There are a number of different options: